-Scrotal calcinosis is a rare condition marked by the presence of intradermal calcium deposits resulting in progressive appearance of skin nodules, which increase in number and size with age.^{1,2} Although benign, in extreme cases the disfigurement may be alarming.
-Scrotal calcinosis typically appears in early adulthood but patients tend to present late due to the indolent course of the disease.^{1,2} The disorder is mostly asymptomatic.
-Esthetic concern is the foremost reason for consultation.1 Occasionally, the lesions may be associated with itchiness, sense of pressure, chalky discharge, or ulceration.^{2,3}
+Scrotal calcinosis (SC) is a rare condition marked by the presence of intradermal calcium deposits resulting in progressive appearance of skin nodules which increases in number and size with age.^{1,2} Although benign, in extreme cases the disfigurement may be alarming.
+SC typically appears in early adulthood but patients tend to present late due to the indolent course of the disease.^{1,2} The disorder is mostly asymptomatic with aesthetic concern being the foremost reason for consultation.1 Occasionally, the lesions may be associated with itchiness, sense of pressure, chalky discharge or ulceration.^{2,3}

-Current knowledge of this rare condition is limited to case reports and case series in the literature.
+Current knowledge of this rare entity is limited to case report and case series in the literature.
 As a result, the pathogenesis of the disease is uncertain.
-It was initially believed to be idiopathic, but emerging hypotheses suggest that the cause may be due to dystrophic calcification of pre-existent epidermal cyst, eccrine cyst, or degenerated dartos muscle.^{4,5} Foreign body infiltration and local trauma have been proposed as potential triggers for the calcification.2 None of the theories, however, has been conclusively proven.
+It was initially believed to be idiopathic, but emerging hypotheses suggest that the cause may be due to dystrophic calcification of preexistent epidermal cyst, eccrine cyst or degenerated dartos muscle.^{4,5} Foreign body infiltration and local trauma have been proposed as potential triggers for the calcification.2 None of the theories however, have been conclusively proven.

-The differential diagnosis for nodular scrotal growth include epidermal cyst, lymphangioma circumscriptum, steatocystoma, angiokeratoma, genital leiomyoma, epidermoid carcinoma, and nodular scabies among others.^{1,2,6} Nevertheless, Scrotal calcinosis is easily recognized clinically.2 Confirmation of diagnosis, however, is obtained through histopathology.4 Biopsy specimen stained with hematoxylin and eosin usually reveals the presence of calcium deposits within the dermis which can further be confirmed by applying the von Kossa stain.
+The differential diagnosis for nodular scrotal growth include epidermal cyst, lymphangioma circumscriptum, steatocystoma, angiokeratoma, genital leiomyoma, epidermoid carcinoma and nodular scabies among others.^{1,2,6} Nevertheless, SC is easily recognised clinically.2 Confirmation of diagnosis however, is obtained through histopathology.4 Biopsy specimen stained with haematoxylin and eosin usually reveals the presence of calcium deposits within the dermis which can further be confirmed by applying the von Kossa stain.
 Epithelial lining is mostly absent with variable degree of surrounding granulomatous reaction.7

-The mainstay of treatment is surgery which is indicated for intolerable local symptoms or esthetic improvement.2 Both single and multi-stage excision can be performed with good outcome although the lesions may recur.4 Excision is limited to the dermis leaving the dartos layer intact.
-Extensive disease may require partial scrotectomy with reconstruction.5 More recently, superior result was reported with the use of erbium YAG laser.2
+The mainstay of treatment is surgery which is indicated for intolerable local symptoms or aesthetic improvement.2 Both single and multi-stage excision can be performed with good outcome although lesions may recur.4 Excision is limited to the dermis leaving the dartos layer intact.
+Extensive disease may require partial scrotectomy with reconstruction.5 More recently, superior result was reported with the use of erbium:YAG laser as treatment modality.2